+“But it was right then that I discovered a movie on Netflix called ‘Food Matters’ of all things,” she said.
 “I found myself just obsessed with this whole nutrition/mood thing, and how food and what we choose to eat impacts our physical, mental, emotional and even spiritual health,” she said.
 “As I looked at where I was going with my RN and what I was drawn to, I realized I needed to be on a different path.

 “Nothing against nurses; in fact I still am a nurse.
 It’s just that how food impacts us really drew me in.”